3-wise Independent Random Walks can be Slightly Unbounded: Introduction

 \subsection{Main Results}

-Intuitively, even in a pairwise independent random walk, since the positions at various times have strong correlations with each other, the expectation of the furthest we ever get from the origin should not be much more than the expectation of than our distance from the origin after $n$ steps.
-But surprisingly, we show in Section \ref{LowerBounds} that there is a pairwise independent family $\mathcal{H}$ such that
+Intuitively, even in a pairwise independent random walk, since the positions at various times have strong correlations with each other, the expectation of the furthest distance traveled from the origin should not be much more than the expectation of than the distance from the origin after $n$ steps, which is well-known to be $O(\sqrt{n})$.
+But surprisingly, we show in Section \ref{LowerBounds} that one can have a 3-wise independent random walk with expected maximum distance $\Omega(\sqrt{n} \log n)$: in fact, our random walk will even have maximum distance $\Omega(\sqrt{n} \log n)$ with constant probability.
+Formally, we prove the following theorem: \begin{theorem} There exists an unbiased 3-wise independent hash family $\mathcal{H}$ from $[n]$ to $\{-1, 1\}$ such that